Roskilde Airport: Overview

-The airport is open around the clock and has immigration and customs facilities for international traffic, but it is used primarily for taxi, business, and training flights and the airport serves as base for several flights schools.
-It is home to more than half of the Danish fleet of GA-aircraft.
-Roskilde Airport is planning an expansion of the runways and airport facilities to receive regular flights of low-cost international and charter operators, including aircraft types of Boeing 737 and Airbus A320-family sizes.
-However, due to lack of commitment from airline carriers these plans have been postponed until further notice.
+The airport is open around the clock and has immigration and customs facilities for international traffic, but it is used primarily for taxi, business, and training flights and the airport serves as base for several flight schools.
+It is home to more than half of the Danish fleet of GA aircraft.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at the airport: